frontiersi/tenement-tools/README.md

 ### UTF-8 encoding error when using COG Fetch or NRT Monitor Areas tools
 This is a very rare and seemingly random error that has been difficult to locate.
 Simply re-run the tool and it should work.

-### The COG Fetch tools 'hang' forever when querying STAC metadata
+### The COG Fetch or NRT Monitor Areas tool 'hang' forever when querying STAC metadata
 This is a firewall issue.
 Please see the above requirements section and discuss opening these websites with IT.

-### The COG Fetch and NRT Monitor Areas 'hang' forever when removing clouds from satellite data
+### The COG Fetch or NRT Monitor Areas tool 'hang' forever when removing clouds from satellite data
 This is a very rare and seemingly random error that has been difficult to locate.
 Restarting ArcGIS Pro fixes it.